Primary Care Expert Series 2026

 Dr. Dean Elterman, MD, MSc, FRCSC

 Dr. Dean Elterman is a urologist specializing in men’s health and functional urology.
-He holds the Lang Family Endowed Chair in Urologic Innovation at University Health Network and serves as Medical Director of the Prostate Cancer Rehabilitation Clinic at Princess Margaret Cancer Centre.
-He is Fellowship Director in Functional Urology at Toronto Western Hospital and the lead author of the Canadian Guidelines for Male LUTS/BPH.
-He is also an Associate Professor in the Department of Surgery at the University of Toronto.
+He holds the Lang Family Endowed Chair in Urologic Innovation at University Health Network and serves as Medical Director of the Sexual Health Clinic at Princess Margaret Cancer Centre.
+He is Fellowship Director in Functional Urology at Toronto Western Hospital and lead author of the Canadian Guidelines for Male LUTS/BPH.
+Dr. Elterman is also an Associate Professor in the Department of Surgery at the University of Toronto.

 • Dangerous rashes in primary care: drug eruptions, “don’t miss” diagnoses, and what to do next